ArindamDutta02082001/Spring_Starter/05-Spring-demoredis/readme.md

-# This is a SpringBoot rest api demo with redis
+# This is a SpringBoot demo with redis and REST apis
 We follow the MVC model
 >FLOW  → controller  → service → repository → model